ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 Segregation generally affects only two or three most massive cores of the clusters, as $\sim80$\% of the system where segregation is present have $N^{crit}_{MST}\,\leq\,3$, with 54 and 34 systems where $N^{crit}_{MST}\,=\,2$ and $3$, respectively.
-While the evolution leads to an average increase in the number of cores \citep{Elia2025arXiv}, at the same time we found that the number of cores showing a tighter spatial distribution also increases and may involve up to the 5 most massive cores in the system (only two systems show $N^{crit}_{MST}\,\ge\,6$ ).
+While the evolution leads to an average increase in the number of cores \citep{Elia2025arXiv}, at the same time we found that the number of cores showing a tighter spatial distribution also increases and may involve up to the five most massive cores in the system (only two systems show $N^{crit}_{MST}\,\ge\,6$ ).

 In conclusion, although MS may be present in the earliest stages, it is about three times more common in evolved clumps ($L/M\,>\,10$\,L$_{\odot}$/M$_{\odot}$).
-Segregation is more pronounced in systems in more evolved phases, when cores with masses of a few M$_{\odot}$ in $\sim1000-2000$\,au are commonly found in the system (see Fig.\,18 in \citealt{Coletta2025}). \\
+Segregation is more pronounced in systems in more evolved phases, when cores with masses of a few M$_{\odot}$ in $\sim1000-2000$\,au are commonly found in the system (see Fig.\,18 in \citealt{Coletta2025}).
 The gravitational concentration of the entire clump or the gas accretion toward its center has been suggested to be responsible for the observed increase in MS \citep{Xu2024}.
 We do not find any connection between the signature of MS and the clump surface density $\Sigma_{cl}$ or the cluster radius $R_{c}$, as it would be expected if gravitational collapse was present.
 However, it is important to note that {\it Herschel} derived surface densities might not be sufficient to highlight the increase in density of the clump central region because of their poor resolution.
 Further analysis of the dynamics and the gas distribution in clumps with high signatures of MS is necessary using molecular line tracers at high angular resolution to verify whether clump material is efficiently transferred toward central regions and the most massive cores.